-The continued presence of low levels of tritium in the BMRR wells indicates that residual contamination remains.
-However, tritium concentrations in groundwater have never exceeded the 20,000 pCi/L DWS, and have remained <5,000 pCi/L since September 2000.
+The continued detection of low levels of tritium in the BMRR monitoring wells indicates that residual contamination remains in the vadose zone soils below the facility.
+However, tritium concentrations in groundwater have never exceeded the 20,000 pCi/L DWS, and have been <5,000 pCi/L since September 2000.
 The BMRR structure is effectively preventing rainwater infiltration into the underlying soils, and therefore reducing the movement of residual tritium from the soil to the groundwater.